-Father’s Day Lessons of Life, Love and Work
+Father’s Day lessons of life, love and work

 Father: Jewell Craddock

-My father taught me as a teenager that has stuck with me throughout my life.
+My father taught me a saying as a teenager that has stuck with me throughout my life.
 It has applied to both my personal and business endeavors.
-That saying was “Anything worth doing is worth doing right”.
-I’ve always kept that saying in the back of my mind whether I was cutting a lawn, building a house, running a car wash, or doing a home inspection.
+That saying was “Anything worth doing is worth doing right.”
+I’ve always kept that saying in the back of my mind whether I was cutting a lawn, building a house, running a car wash or doing a home inspection.
 I’ve also tried to instill that same sentiment to my daughters.

 Father: Jim Emge